xaratustrah/barion_cpp/README.md

 **barion** is a program for the display of scientific information and calculations related to periodic table of elements used specifically in the field of accelerator physics and related sciences.
+Specifically this program can be used in experiments involving mass and lifetime measurements of radioactive ion beams.
-This program provides a convenient interface to the published data on atomic masses in the world famous **Atomic Mass Evaluation by G. Audi and colleagues**.
-It can be used in a variety of applications where the knowledge of the elementary properties of matter is of importance, such as medical radio therapy, fundamental physics research, etc. One can perform
+In essence, this program provides a convenient interface to the published data on atomic masses in the world famous  **Atomic Mass Evaluation by G. Audi and colleagues**.
+It can be used in a variety of applications such as medical radio therapy, astrophysics and fundamental physics research, etc. One can perform

 - Identification of nuclides
 - Settings of accelerator parameters specially the storage rings